KevinNish/vdiftptoo/readme.md

 Download the repository.
 Navigate to the location of the folder.
 Run ./VDIFTPTool/Python/pythonw.exe ./VDIFTPTool/pkgs/VDIFileTransfer.launch.pyw

 #### Windows:
-Download VDIFTPsetup.exe.
-Run the installer.
+[Download the latest release](https://github.com/KevinNish/vdiftptoo/releases/tag/v1.0) and run the installer.
 Launch via the desktop or start menu icons created.

 NOTE:
 If you want to create a shortcut in a defferent location have the shortcut setting as follows: